itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ### Using Standard With React

-Using Standard with React will require an eslint config, but it's still very easy.
+Using Standard with React will require an eslint config file, but it's still very easy.

 install:
 ```
 $ yarn add -D eslint-config-standard eslint-config-standard-react eslint-plugin-promise eslint-plugin-react eslint-plugin-standard
 ```
-> If you have `eslint` installed globally, add `eslint` to the above command so that your config points to the local copy of `eslint` in order to avoid errors.
+> If you have `eslint` installed globally, add `eslint` to the above command so that your config points to the local copy of `eslint` to avoid errors.

 Create a file called `.eslintrc` in your root directory and add this:
 ```